Step-by-step instructions for beginners, including tips on gathering information and choosing software or tools.

 Step 1: Gather What You Already Know

 Before diving into records and websites, start by collecting what you already know about your family.
-Begin with yourself and work backward, noting down the names, birthdates, and places of birth of your immediate family: parents, grandparents, great-grandparents, and any other relatives you can gather information on.
+Begin with yourself and work backwards, noting down the names, birthdates and places of birth of your immediate family: parents, grandparents, great-grandparents, and any other relatives you can gather information on.

 Step 2: Ask Family Members for Help